hiram-avila/S3-AWS-e-commerce/README.md

 - **Responsive Design**: The application is designed to be responsive and work on all devices.
 - **Automated Deployment**: Changes to the codebase are automatically deployed to the S3 bucket.

+## Backend Repository

+You can find the backend repository for this project here: [E-Commerce Backend Repository](https://github.com/hiram-avila/e-commerce-back-)

 ## Deployment